PLEASE READ THIS PRIVACY STATEMENT CAREFULLY. THIS PRIVACY STATEMENT IS MADE AVAILABLE TO YOU FREE OF CHARGE.

 Are there special rules about children’s privacy?

-We care about protecting the online privacy of children.
-This site is not intentionally designed for or directed at children under the age of 16 without obtaining prior consent from a person with parental responsibility.
-It is our policy never to knowingly collect or to maintain information about anyone under the age of 16 (such as a child's name or e-mail address).
+We care about protecting the privacy of children.
+It is our policy never to knowingly collect or to maintain information about anyone under the age of 16 (such as a child's name or email address).
 If you believe that we have collected personal information from a child under the age of 16, please contact us using the details above.

 12 March 2014